Suraween/GlowZ-Dock/README.md

 3. Unpack and copy the content to any folder you like.

    **⚠️ Note: Some antivirus software (like Windows Defender) may flag the .exe files.
 This is a common "false positive" for unsigned Python-based executables.**
-5. "GlowZ Dock" and "GlowZ Dock Settings", also the folders "fonts" & "gfx" must be in the same Folder, at all times to work properly!!!
+5. "GlowZ Dock" and "GlowZ Dock Settings", also the folders "fonts", "gfx" & "sfx" must be in the same Folder, at all times to work properly!!!

 ## ✨ Features